-Chapter Eleven

-Professional Judgment
+Chapter Eleven Professional Judgment (Return to Table of Contents)

 The Higher Education Act and its subsequent amendments allow financial aid administrators to make professional judgment decisions for special or unusual family or student circumstances.
 These circumstances must be documented.
 Circumstances requiring professional judgment decisions must be analyzed on a case-by-case basis.
 A school is never required to approve a request for professional judgment and the school's decision cannot be appealed at the level of the U. S. Department of Education (updated December, 2022).